Soccer Persistent Infringement

 What is persistent infringement in soccer?

-Persistent infringement in soccer is a cautionable offense that occurs when a player commits repeated fouls or acts of misconduct during a match.
+Persistent infringement in soccer is a cautionable offense that occurs when a player commits repeated fouls or any other infractions during a match.
 Persistent infringement also occurs when multiple members of a team commit a series of repeated fouls against a single opponent.
 There is no minimum number of fouls that must occur for persistent infringement to be called.
-Referees are responsible for keeping track of the number of fouls that occur and making a subjective judgment to enforce this rule.
+It is up to the referee’s discretion.

 What are the consequences of being called for persistent infringement in soccer?

 The consequences of being called for persistent infringement in soccer are being cautioned and having a free kick awarded to your opponent.
-Being cautioned involves a referee showing the offender a yellow card, letting all players and fans know the offender is one caution away from being ejected from the game.
-Once a player has been shown one yellow card, committing a second cautionable offense will result in them being shown a red card, immediately ejected, and forced to serve a minimum one-game suspension.
+Being cautioned involves a referee showing the offender a yellow card.
+Once a player has been shown one yellow card, committing a second cautionable offense will result in them being shown a red card, immediately ejected, and possibly a suspension.

 What is an infringement in soccer?